CS591P1-29/The-Quest-of-Legends-T29/README.md

 Interface:
- - DataInitialize (New feature: We read all data from files using text parsing.
+ - DataInitialize (Add a new feature: We read all data from files using text parsing.
 We merge the code from Bofeng and Nelson.)
  - Encounter
  - Fight (New feature: Ability augmentation at different type of cells)
- - Regeneration
+ - Regeneration (Add a feature that we could specify the regeneration parameter.
+It provides better scalability)
  - BuyorSell (A new interface)

-Cells (Base class)
+Cells (Base class) (They provide better inheritance.)
    - PlainCells (Almost the same as CommonCells, but we color them)
    - InAccessibleCells (Almost the same as NonAccessibleCells, but we color them)
    - NexusCells/Markets (Nexus is a new class.
 Markets is the same as previous implementation)